The Writing Center is open for Winter quarter. We are looking forward to see you in-person or over Zoom.

 We offer one-on-one tutoring sessions.
 Students can bring in any kind of writing—reflection papers, short or long essays, summaries, commentaries, formal arguments, graduate school application materials, etc.—for any class or project.
 Or, students can schedule a tutoring-session to work on specific writing skills independent of any particular assignment.

 We work with students at all writing levels, from beginning to advanced, and are happy to help with any stage or skill of writing, from brainstorming to final revisions.
-Our tutors have additional training in working with English Language Learners (ELL students), and we are especially committed to supporting students from underrepresented social backgrounds.
-We were certified as a “Safe Zone” in Winter Quarter 2014.
+We are especially committed to supporting students from underrepresented social backgrounds.

 How to Make the Most of Your Session

-- Come early in the semester and come often.
+- Come early in the quarter and come often.
 Students can get much more out of the writing center by building an ongoing relationship with tutors.